ciscoheat/dataclass/README.md

 ## Immutability

 A class can be made immutable from the outside by marking it with `@immutable`, which will simply change all `var` to `var(default, null)`.
 Quite useful when doing event sourcing and using event stores, for example.
+For Haxe 4 however, it's recommended that you use the `final` keyword.

 ## Inheritance